Set up OIDC-based single sign-on (SSO) for customer portal

 You don't need to install memoQweb for this purpose.

-2. After installing or updating memoQ TMS, in the deployment tool's memoQ TMS section, click Advanced -> Configure server, and go to the Network connection tab:
+3. After installing or updating memoQ TMS, in the deployment tool's memoQ TMS section, click Advanced -> Configure server, and go to the Network connection tab:

 Network connetion tab

-3. Check the Use API key checkbox at the bottom of the window, under Customer portal API key.
+4. Select the Use API key checkbox at the bottom of the window, under Customer portal API key.

-5. A new customer portal API key appears in the text field.
+6. A new customer portal API key appears in the text field.
 Copy the value and click Save.

-To allow single sign-on to customer portal, choose SSO or memoQ or SSO in the Login options dropdown.
-Paste the API key from the previous step into the API key field.
+9. Paste the API key from the previous step into the API key field.
 Click Save.

 Set up an OIDC provider

-Set parameters for your ID provider
+Set parameters for your IDP

-The Customer Portal app is installed in the c:\inetpub\wwwroot folder.
+The customer portal app is installed in the c:\inetpub\wwwroot folder.
 The bin subfolder contains CustomerPortal.SsoConfig.Tool.exe.
-You can use this tool to generate a json file for your IDP.
+You can use this tool to generate a JSON file for your IDP.

 sso-idp-settings